-With his first big screen appearance in an indy film “Im Not like that no more” along side Paul Rodriguez and Felipe Esparza in 2009, Shaun showed us there is more to his abilities than meets the eye.
+With his first big screen appearance in the independent film “I’m Not Like That No More” alongside Paul Rodriguez and Felipe Esparza in 2009, Shaun showed his range as an all-around performer.

 Arriving in Hollywood with $40 dollars to her name, Felicia Michaels quickly found herself honing her comedy skillz at the Laugh Factory, Improv and Comedy Store.
 She was soon able to abandon her "day job" and support herself entirely via stand-up work, performing across the country on college campuses and "A-room" comedy clubs.
 She has appeared with her comedy on such networks as MTV, A&E, COMEDY CENTRAL, VH1 and SHOWTIME.
 Not to mention NBC, ABC and FOX.
 She soon found herself becoming a COMEDY GRAND CHAMPION on STAR SEARCH.
 Playing with and defying stereotypes, Michaels initially presented herself on stage as the quintessential "dumb blonde."
 But after several years of telling jokes in her high heels, she came to the conclusion that if she spent more time writing jokes then blow drying and maintaining her dried out blonde tresses, her new monologue would soon be filled with stronger more insightful reflections, it becomes apparent that intellect and wit are alive and well in this soft spoken talent.
 She is known to have raised quite a few eyebrows by refusing to allow her gender tame her material.
 An "Army Brat" who was used to moving about, Michaels never flinched when it came to the rigorous travel schedule that a stand-up comedy career demanded.
 She enjoyed the raucous laughter and the chasing of planes for tour dates, thirty-five weeks a year.
 Most importantly, she relished grasping for the exciting moments on stage when sharing clarity and laughter with the audience members in front of her over ideas.
 The 35 week a year travel schedule resulted in Felicia not only being nominated for an